Hemasaikumar17/System-Verilog/README.md

-# System-Verilog
-### **System Verilog Repo** 🚀    This repo contains **System Verilog codes and topics** covering digital design and verification.
-Includes **data types, testbenches, UVM, assertions, coverage, protocols, and more**.
-Ideal for beginners &amp; experts.
-Contributions welcome! 🌟 Star this repo to stay updated!
+### **SystemVerilog Repository**

+Welcome to the **SystemVerilog** repository! 🚀

+This repository contains **SystemVerilog codes and topics**, covering various aspects of digital design and verification.
+Whether you're a beginner or an experienced engineer, you'll find useful examples, testbenches, and explanations to help you understand and implement SystemVerilog concepts effectively.

+### 📌 **Contents**
+✅ Basic Syntax and Data Types
+✅ Combinational & Sequential Circuits
+✅ Testbenches and Verification (UVM, Assertions, Mailboxes)
+✅ Coverage and Assertions
+✅ Protocol Implementations
+✅ Interview Questions & Examples

+### 💡 **Contributions**
+Feel free to contribute by adding new examples, improving documentation, or sharing insights!

+🔗 **Stay Updated**: Star ⭐ this repo for the latest updates!